 The installer uses sensible defaults.
-This page covers everything you can change — from cluster naming and port mapping to GPU configuration, manual Helm deployment, and day-to-day cluster management.Installer Options
+This page covers everything you can change — from cluster naming and port mapping to GPU configuration, manual Helm deployment, and day-to-day cluster management.Documentation Index

 Override defaults by setting environment variables before the install command.
 Useful when you need a custom cluster name, multiple worker nodes, or non-standard ports.| Variable | Default | Description |